johopki/lxc-flexget-transmission/README.md

 #### Test

 By typing `root@container flexget` and pressing the tab button a couple of times in your bash shell, you can see the things that flexget can do.
 One of the import commands for troubleshooting is `root@container flexget database reset --sure` is useful if you are making changes to a config file and want to try to download media that you have already downloaded.
+Of coure you have to delete the files and clear them from transmission, but thats another step.

 Another is `root@container flexget check` which initiall checks your config file and setup to make sure that you don't have any syntax errors.

 #### Clear db if problem
 #### Set up systemd to run command as timer

-lxc-start -n containername
+`# lxc-start -n [containername]`
-lxc-stop -n containername
+`# lxc-stop -n [containername]`

 ### Running Transmission as Root
  http://askubuntu.com/questions/261252/how-do-i-change-the-user-transmission-runs-under